The Dot-Com Bubble Explained: Was the Dot-Com Bubble an Economic Recession?

 The bubble didn’t appear out of nowhere.
 It was the result of several forces coming together simultaneously.

-– First, the internet was genuinely revolutionary.
+First, the internet was genuinely revolutionary.
 Email, websites, online shopping, and digital advertising were brand-new concepts.
 Investors correctly believed the internet would change the economy—but they struggled to identify which companies would survive in the long term.
+Because there was no clear playbook, many assumed that simply being early in the space guaranteed success.
+This led to a “land grab” mentality, in which companies focused on fast growth rather than on building sustainable business models.
+The logic was that whoever captured users first would dominate later, even if they were losing money in the process.

 This feedback loop is a classic bubble dynamic—and it became one of the largest in history.